LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D2-Review-FunctionsandScope.md

 }
 ```

-Exercise: put the for loop into a function
+Exercise: put the for loop into a function.

 Another exercise: write another function to find the runner with the fastest time.